History of Megyn Kelly in Timeline

 2017: Joined Dateline NBC

-October 23, 2018: Blackface Comments
+October 23, 2018: Blackface Controversy

-2018: Criticism of lawmakers after the Parkland shooting
+2018: Criticism of lawmakers after Parkland shooting

-January 11, 2019: Employment terminated by NBC
+January 11, 2019: Employment Terminated by NBC

 On January 11, 2019, Megyn Kelly's employment with NBC was terminated, and she was paid the $30 million due for the remainder of her contract.